 Hans Scholl was the central figure of the White Rose, an anti-Nazi resistance group in Munich.
 Scholl, together with friends, wrote, produced and distributed six leaflets denouncing the Nazi regime.
 Hans Scholl was arrested and sentenced to death.
 Just before his execution he shouted: “Long live freedom!”.

-Hans Scholl was born 1918 in Ingersheim, a small town in Württemberg.
+Hans Scholl was born in 1918 in Ingersheim, a small town in Württemberg.
 His father was the mayor there and at the family`s later place of residence, Forchtenberg.
 In 1932 his family moved to Ulm.
 Hans Scholl joined the Hitler Youth in 1933 when he was fourteen years old, although his father was against the Nazi regime.

 Hans was responsible for a group of 160 boys.
 After a while he found the rigid structures of the Hitler Youth confining and began to follow the more liberal ideals of the forbidden Bündische Jugend (free youth movement).
 Hans was arrested during a wave of arrests aimed at these groups and was accused of homosexual behavior in April 1938.
 His rather small penalty was suspended due to a general amnesty.